Glenn Mitchell

 Server-side development

-For a special effects and animation house (mrppp), I developed a system that provided in-house cataloging and video transcoding of projects.
+For a special effects and animation house (mrppp), I developed a back-end system that provided in-house cataloging and video transcoding of projects.
 This was also tied to the public website and provided video streaming capabilities.

 For an online multiuser environment, I developed a system for managing user locations, activity and messaging with a custom RTMP server.